magicmatatjahu/adi/README.md

   when: when.isComponent(),
 }
 ```

+- Rethink proxy modules
+- Change the logic of the Value wrapper to similar as Skip

 - Handle wrappers on circular injections
 - Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions